o1-labs/docs2/docs/zkapps/snarkyjs/smart-contracts.md

 Provable.log(x);
 ```

-The API is like that of `console.log`, but it will automatically handle printing SnarkyJS data types in a nice format.
+The API is like that of `console.log`, but it will automatically handle printing o1js data types in a nice format.
 During SmartContract compilation, it will simply do nothing.
 :::

 ## On-chain state